 Do not inject parecoxib into an IV line delivering any other drug.
-The IV line must be adequately flushed prior to, and after parecoxib injection with a solution of known compatibility (see section 6.6).
+The IV line must be adequately flushed prior to, and after parecoxib injection with a solution of known compatibility (see section 6.6 Special precautions for disposal and other handling).